ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-4800: Enhance CPU Manager with L3 Cache Aware
+# KEP-4800: Enhancement Split L3 Cache Topology Awareness in CPU Manager

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good